La Guajira Peninsula, Colombia

 Churrasco

-- Seasoned with Spices, Garlic, and Vinegar: Enhancing the beef’s natural flavor.
+- Seasoning: Garlic, vinegar, and spices enhance the beef’s flavor.

-- Served with Sides: Often accompanied by potatoes, rice, or a fresh salad.
+- Sides: Typically served with potatoes, rice, or salad.

 Pabellón Criollo

-- Plantains and White Rice: Completing the meal with a mix of sweet and savory flavors.
+- Plantains and Rice: Balance sweet and savory flavors.

 Arroz con Coco